kpetremann/salt-exporter/docs/docs/salt-live/quickstart.md

 ## Quickstart

-`Salt Live` is a Terminal UI tool to watch event in real time.
+`Salt Live` is a Terminal UI tool to watch events in real time.

-You can see like a `salt-run state.event pretty=True` runner under steroids.
+It includes the following features:

-* Hard filter from the CLI: filtered out events are discarded forever
+* Hard filter from the CLI: filtered out events are discarded forever.
-* Soft filter from the TUI: filtered out events are still kept in the buffer
+* Soft filter from the TUI: filtered out events are still kept in the buffer.
-* Event details in:
+* Event details can be displayed in:
     * YAML
     * JSON
-    * parsed structure
+    * Golang structure
 * The list is frozen when navigating the events.
-    * It avoids annoying list refresh when checking event details.
+    * It prevents annoying list updates when checking event details.
     * New events are still received and kept in the buffer.
     * Once the freeze is removed, the events are displayed in real-time.